-In order to provide the Superintendent and his/her staff with guidance in the acquisition of instructional resource material, such as library books, references, audiovisuals, maps, etc., the Board endorses the guidelines approved by the American Library Association that such resources:
+In order to provide the Superintendent and his/her staff with guidance in the acquisition of instructional resource material, such as library books, references, audiovisuals, maps, etc., the Board endorses the following guidelines approved by the American Library Association that such resources:

-- 1. provide information that will enrich and support the curriculum, taking into consideration the varied interests, abilities, and maturity levels of the students served; - 2. provide information that will stimulate growth in factual knowledge, literary appreciation, aesthetic values, and ethical standards; - 3. provide information that will enable students to make intelligent judgments in their daily lives; - 4. provide information on opposing sides of controversial issues so that young citizens may develop under guidance the practice of critical reading and thinking; - 5. provide information representative of the many religious, ethnic, and cultural groups and their contributions to our American heritage; and - 6. place principle above personal opinion and reason above prejudice in the selection of materials of the highest quality in order to assure a comprehensive collection appropriate for the users of the library.
+- 1. provide information that will enrich and support the curriculum, taking into consideration the varied interests, abilities, and maturity levels of the students served; - 2. provide information that will stimulate growth in factual knowledge, literary appreciation, aesthetic values, and ethical standards; - 3. provide information that will enable students to make intelligent judgments in their daily lives; - 4. provide information on opposing sides of controversial issues so that young citizens may develop under guidance the practice of critical reading and thinking; - 5. provide information representative of the many religious, ethnic, and cultural groups and their contributions to our American heritage; - 6. include, in the body of works as a whole, characters and settings which reflect the racial, ethnic, cultural and religious makeup of the student body and the country as a whole; - 7. promote the understanding and appreciation of culture, class, language, race, ethnicity and other differences that contribute to the diversity of American culture; and